percona/pbm-docs/docs/features/snapshots.md

 $ pbm restore-finish <restore_name> -c </path/to/pbm.conf.yaml>
 ```

-At this stage PBM maintains data consistency and starts the cluster / replica set.
+At this stage, Percona Backup for MongoDB maintains data consistency and starts the cluster / replica set.
+The database is restored to the timestamp specified in the `restore_to_time` of the metadata.